-Total net change in fund balances - governmental funds \$ (6,898,833) Capital outlays are reported in governmental funds as expenditures.
-However, in the statement of a the cost of those assets is allocated over their estimated useful lives as depreciation expense.
-Capital assets additions net deletions \$ Depreciation additions 11,114,942 (1,990,288) - 9,124,654 The governmental funds report bond proceeds as an other financing source, while repayment of bor principal is reported as an expenditure.
-Interest is recognized as an expenditure in the government when it is due.
-The net effect of these differences in the treatment of general obligation bonds a items is as follows: ental funds Repayment of bond principal 1,954,498 Accreted interest on capital appreciation bonds is not recorded in the governmental funds but is recorded under the accrual basis of accounting in the government-wide financial statements. uired to be 930,243 In governmental funds, if debt is issued at a premium or at a discount, the premium or discount is reacher financing source or other financing use in the period it is incurred.
-In the government-wide premium or discount is amortized as interest over the life of the debt.
-The difference between pr discounts recognized in the current period and amortized over future periods is: remiums or 167,124 In governmental funds, actual contributions to pension plans are reported as expenditures in the year However, in the government-wide statement of activities, only the current year pension expense plans' valuation reports is reported as an expense, as adjusted for deferred inflows and outlows of as noted in 1,980,145 In governmental funds, actual contributions to OPEB plans are reported as expenditures in the year However, in the government-wide statement of activities, only the current year OPEB expense a plan's valuation reports is reported as an expense, as adjusted for deferred inflows and outflows as noted in th 199,814 In the statement of activities, compensated absences are measured by the amount earned during the year.
-In governmental funds, however, expenditures for those items are measured by the amount of financial resources used (essentially the amounts paid).
-This year vacation earned was less that amounts used by: nt (25,306) Interest on long-term debt in the statement of activities differs from the amount reported in the gove funds because interest is recognized as an expenditure in the funds when it is due and thus requirement financial resources.
-In the statement of activities, however, interest expense is recognized ires the use o of (,,,,,) interest accrues, regardless of when it is due.
-(57,339) Changes in net position of governmental activities \$ 7,375,000
+Total net change in fund balances - governmental funds \$ (10,813,666) Capital outlays are reported in governmental funds as expenditures.
+However, in the statement of activities, the cost of those assets is allocated over their estimated useful lives as depreciation expense.
+Capital assets additions net deletions \$ Depreciation additions 12,304,284 (2,196,481) 10,107,803 Depreciation additions (2,190,461) 10,107,803 Governmental funds do not report gains and losses on disposal of capital assets.
+However, in the government-wide Statement of Activities, the cost of dispose of capital assets net any proceeds is accounted for as a special item.
+297,496 The governmental funds report bond proceeds as an other financing source, while repayment of bond principal is reported as an expenditure.
+Interest is recognized as an expenditure in the governmental funds when it is due.
+The net effect of these differences in the treatment of general obligation bonds and related items is as follows: Repayment of bond principal 1,336,884 Accreted interest on capital appreciation bonds is not recorded in the governmental funds but is required to be recorded under the accrual basis of accounting in the government-wide financial statements.
+In governmental funds, if debt is issued at a premium or at a discount, the premium or discount is recognized as an other financing source or other financing use in the period it is incurred.
+In the government-wide statement ts, the premium or discount is amortized as interest over the life of the debt.
+The difference between premiums or discounts recognized in the current period and amortized over future periods is: 167,124 In governmental funds, deferred loss on early retirement of long-term debt is recognized as other finances uses S. However, in the government-wide statement of activities, only the current year pension expense as noted in n the plans' valuation reports is reported as an expense, as adjusted for deferred inflows and outlows of resource s.
+1,058,527 In governmental funds, actual contributions to OPEB plans are reported as expenditures in the year incurred.
+However, in the government-wide statement of activities, only the current year OPEB expense as noted in plan's valuation reports is reported as an expense, as adjusted for deferred inflows and outflows of resources.
+(478,088) Amounts due from other governments will not be collected soon enough to pay for current period expenditure year.
+In governmental funds, however, expenditures for those items are measured by the amount es and are of financial resources used (essentially the amounts paid).
+This year vacation earned was less than the amounts used by: (51) In the statement of activities, the net other postemployment benefits obligation is measured by deducting the funds because interest is recognized as an expenditure in the funds when it is due and thus requires the use of current financial resources.
+In the statement of activities, however, interest expense is recognized as the interest accrues, regardless of when it is due.
+(96,989) Changes in net position of governmental activities : \$ 2,743,639